How to Properly Brush Your Teeth: Brush Smarter, Not Harder

 1. Apply a pea-sized amount of toothpaste.

-2. Place the brush head against your teeth and let it do the work—no need to scrub!
+2. Place the brush head gently against your teeth at the gumline and allow the brush to do the work; there’s no need to scrub vigorously.

-5. Finish by brushing your tongue and rinsing.
+5. Finish by gently brushing your tongue and rinsing.

 Brushing with Braces